-Before the moon is made new on May 22nd at 1:38pm ET, it returns to the place on the astrological Wheel where it began its moonthly journey.
+Before the moon is made new overnight June 17th to the 18th (exact on the 18th at 12:37 am ET, time zone converter) it returns to the place on the astrological Wheel where it began its moonthly journey.
 The energy gathered through the moonth now flows away into moonless nights.
 What will you send with this energy to be transformed in the dark?

-The moonth we are concluding began and now ends in Taurus which corresponds to the Tarot’s Hierophant card.
+The moonth we are concluding began and now draws to a close in Taurus which corresponds to the Tarot’s Hierophant card.
 In the Dark Goddess Tarot The Hierophant is Cybele,the Anatolian Mountain Mother.
 Ellen Lorenzi-Prince, creator of the Dark Goddess Tarot, description of Her includes:

 Cybele (pronounced sib-ill-ee, with the accent on the first syllable), also called Magna Mater, is the goddess of the primal and always primary earth.
 The great Mount Ararat, the heart of the land called Phrygia, Anatolia, or Turkey, appears behind her.
 She is seated on a throne and crowned by the city, the the civilization that she makes possible.

-We began this moonth following the guidance of the Hierophant to connect with an aspect of the Greater Than in service and devotion.
+Hierophant lunar cycles offer an invitation to connect with an aspect of the Greater Than in service and devotion.
 As the moonth draws to a close, we are invited to celebrate our faithfulness to this service and reflect on how this has helped us to be more fully who we are.
 Almost certainly, there will also be ways in which we have fallen short in our service.
 We might feel regret like that of Attis, and find ways to work symbolically and ritually – not literally! do not harm yourself! – with his story during the dark moon time.

 I tend toward a Jungian-inspired perspective that we benefit from accepting and integrating all the myriad parts of ourselves from the delightful to the shadowy.
 But there are a few parts that are to be rejected.
 They do not come from wisdom within or the Divine, but from distortions of the human world.
 They are the messages of oppression that surrounds us, ancestral burdens of violence carried in our DNA, legacies of genocide and slavery living still in our institutions, voices of hate and fear hijacking our minds.
 These are to be cut out of our lives.

-The 48 hours up to the the May 22nd new moon’s arrival is the optimal time for engaging in reflection and ritual to both celebrate our service and cut from our lives anything that separates us from the Greater Than in the past moonth.
+The days when the dark moon is the Hierophant’s position (Tuesday, the 13th, at 3:31pm ET to Thursday, the 15th at 9:45pm ET) is the optimal time for engaging in reflection and ritual—but anytime up to the new moon’s arrival is good—to both celebrate our service and cut from our lives anything that separates us from the Greater Than.